-So how are the terms so often associated with Knowmads like ‘non-formal’, ‘alternative’, and ‘creative business’ linked together, functioning like a living, breathing organism whose philosophy comes alive in its students?
+So how are the terms so often associated with Knowmads like ‘non-formal’, ‘alternative’, and ‘creative business’ linked together, functioning like a living organism whose philosophy is alive in its students?
 And what is a “creative business school”?

 For starters, a creative business school is a school that fosters and develops creativity as a means of entry into the business world via entrepreneurial action.

 Creativity by definition is something that cannot be taught.
 Instead it must be nurtured in the right environment, which is what our hands-on, learning-by-doing school provides (hence the ‘alternative’ – an alternative to the typical classroom).